US arrangement benefits NZ exporters

 "When I met the US Customs and Border Protection Commissioner Robert Bonner last year, he told me of his trust and confidence in the New Zealand Customs Service.
-Commissioner Bonner has described New Zealand's initiatives in this area as some of the world’s best practice.
+Commissioner Bonner has described New Zealand's initiatives in this area as world best practice.

-"New X-ray technology to scrutinise exports to meet trading partner expectations is part of a comprehensive push to put New Zealand ahead of our competitors, and to be sure we are doing everything we can to move our goods expeditiously across borders.
+"New X-ray technology to scrutinise exports to meet trading partner expectation are part of a comprehensive push to put New Zealand ahead of our competitors, and to be sure we are doing everything we can to move our goods expeditiously across borders .